anguspiv/www.angusp.com/src/pages/resume.md

 mentoring and training teammates and interns.

-- Introduced Jest and Cypress.io testing frameworks, increasing app reliability and developer productivity.
+- Introduced Jest and Cypress.io testing frameworks, increasing app reliability and feature productivity.
 - Implement Automation tooling, Semantic Release and Conventional Commits, increasing developer productivity and release reliability.
-- Manage and maintain the development of our mobile app, increasing user engagement with our brand.
+- Manage and maintain the development of mobile app, increasing brand engagement with customers.
-- Developed Docker/Kubernetes CI/CD pipeline, increasing developer productivity
+- Developed Docker/Kubernetes CI/CD pipeline, increasing release reliability.
-  and application reliability.
-- Implement documentation and agile processes, increasing QA, Design, and Engineer productivity and teamwork.
+- Implement agile processes, increasing QA, Design, and Engineer productivity and teamwork.

-#### Sr. Software Manager | Mar 2017 - Aug 2020
+#### Senior Software Engineer | Mar 2017 - Oct 2019

-Engineer #5 and first Full Stack Engineer working in **JavaScript**, (**React** and **Node.js**), **Python**, **PostgresSQL**, **Java**, **Docker** and **Kubernetes**.
+Engineer #5 and first Full Stack Engineer working in JavaScript, (React and Node.js), Python, and Java.
 Developing all customer facing applications and products.

-- Migrated [www.rexhomes.com](https://www.rexhomes.com) from AngularJS to React, reducing site load times by 4 seconds
+- Migrated www.rexhomes.com to React, reducing site load times by 4 seconds.
-- Developed custom UI component library, reducing feature delivery time by 30%.
+- Developed a custom UI component library, reducing feature delivery time by 30%.
 - Launch customer tools including User Dashboard, increasing user engagement.
-- Introduce modern standards and practices for development, code styling, linting, and ES6 Modules, increasing developer productivity and reducing time to deliver.
+- Introduced modern standards and practices, code styling, and ES6 Modules, increasing developer productivity and reducing time to deliver.

 ### [DogVacay, Inc.](https://dogvacay.com/)

 #### Sr. Front End Engineer | June 2015 - May 2017

-Full Stack Engineer using **PHP**, **JavaScript**, **CSS/Sass**, and **Backbone**.
-Modernized code base to **Gulp**, **Browserify**, **ES6** with **Babel**.
+Full Stack Engineer using PHP, JavaScript, CSS/Sass, and Backbone.
+Modernized the code base to gulp, Browserify, ES6 with Babel.
 Researched and implemented new front-end guidelines and best practices.
-Main developer for migrating core features such as Host Signup, Bookings, and Customer Messaging to React.
+Main developer for migrating core features Host Signup, Bookings, and Messaging to React.

 ### [iCrossing, Inc.](https://www.icrossing.com/)

 #### Sr. UI Engineer | July 2013 - June 2015

-Engineer working in **JavaScript**, **HTML**, and **CSS/Sass**.
+Engineer working in JavaScript, HTML, and CSS/Sass.
 Responsible for researching and introducing the team to new technology.
-Large Contributor in building UI Development environments and workflows.
-Worked with team members across national offices, offshore contractors, and other agencies.
-Projects included Toyota.com Responsive Redesign and National Geographic Petsmart Campaign Site (Omma Award for Website Excellence).
+Main Contributor in building dev environments and workflows.
+Coordinated with international teams, contractors, and other agencies.
+Projects included Toyota.com Redesign and National Geographic Petsmart Campaign.

 ### [South Park Digital Studios](http://www.southparkstudios.com/)

 #### Programmer | May 2008 - July 2013

 Part of a 10 person team responsible for the development of South Park’s online presence.
-Personally responsible for front end engineering, working in **PHP**, **HTML**, **CSS**, **JavaScript** and **MySQL**.
+Personally responsible for front end engineering, working in PHP, HTML, CSS, Javascript and MySQL.

 ## Education